ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-block.md

 ## Configuring code block languages

-Each code block can have its own language.
+Each code block can have its language.
 The language of the code block is represented as a CSS class set on the `<code>` element, both when editing and in the editor data:

 ```html
 <pre><code class="javascript">window.alert( 'Hello world!' )</code></pre>